UI / UX Design

 Petcine

 Petcine is a mobile application designed to help pet owners manage the health, routines, and life records of their pets in one centralized and intuitive platform.
-The objective of this project was to create a structured yet emotionally supportive experience that helps users stay organized, informed, and proactive in their pet’s well-being.

 Role: